 A pre-listing pest inspection in Lakeland, FL identifies any termite, rodent, or wood-destroying organism issues before the property goes on market — giving the seller time to remediate, document treatment, and avoid the closing-table discovery scenario where a buyer's WDO inspection finds active termites and triggers either a credit demand, a price renegotiation, or a contract collapse.
-Pre-listing inspections cost the same as buyer-side WDO inspections ($75–$175) but produce dramatically more leverage for the seller.
-Call the number below to be connected with an FDACS-licensed Category 8E inspector.
+Pre-listing inspections cost the same as buyer-side WDO inspections (priced individually by the independent licensed operator) but produce dramatically more leverage for the seller.
+Enter your ZIP below to be connected with an FDACS-licensed Category 8E inspector.

 Why sellers should inspect before listing

 The closing-table termite discovery is one of the most expensive surprises in Polk County real estate.
-A buyer's WDO inspector identifies active subterranean or drywood termite activity, the buyer demands either a credit at closing (often $3,500–$10,000+ depending on damage scope) or treatment-before-closing on the seller's nickel, and the seller has 24–72 hours to respond.
+A buyer's WDO inspector identifies active subterranean or drywood termite activity, the buyer demands either a credit at closing (priced individually by the independent licensed operator, depending on damage scope) or treatment-before-closing on the seller's nickel, and the seller has 24–72 hours to respond.
 Pre-listing inspection eliminates this scenario entirely.
 If termites are found, the seller treats on their own timeline at their own preferred operator's pricing.

 What the pre-listing inspection covers